 From the National Trust car park, turn right on the main road and then cross over to meet a gate taking you into a field on your left.
-Head straight on up, towards the woodland, where you meet another gate to go though.
+Head straight on up, towards the woodland, where you meet another gate.
 Ignore any diversions and continue straight ahead on through the wood.
-This is wonderful wood, with gnarly branches and protruding roots you have to dodge, duck and jump.
+This is wonderful wood, tracing the steep base of West Hill, with gnarly branches and protruding roots you have to dodge, duck and jump.
 Remain on this path for almost a mile, until the trees fade away on your right.
 Turn right through the next gate and onto open fields.
 Head down the hill to meet with the woodland and turn left at the next track to enter Kilwood Nature Reserve.

 Kilwood Reserve is home to a rich array of wildlife, enjoying the woodland and small areas of old hazel coppice.
 There are also scattered oak trees and unimproved meadows.
 The area was once a hive of activity for clay mining, dating all the way back to Roman times, and was at one time the main source of employment for the inhabitants of Corfe.
 The regenerated area also features a series of deep ponds, many of which you pass or cross over on this walk.

+At a T-junction of paths, turn left, joining onto the Furzebrook walk.
 Follow the path through the wood to meet a road and turn left.
-Pass a small road on your right, tempting you with the offer of a break 300 or 350 yards away, but instead continue walking straight ahead.
+Pass a small road on your right, tempting you with the offer of a break 300 or 350 yards away in East Creech, but instead continue walking straight ahead.

 The next turning is marked with a memorial to the Creech Barrow Seven.
-Seven local men, not liable to sign up due their employment as clay miners, were used in the war effort in a different manor.
-Their knowledge of the area was an asset and they were trained in demolition and guerrilla tactics and hidden in a base in the woods nearby.
-This was all in preparation for a sudden invasion of German forces and consequent advancement which would site these men behind enemy lines.
+Seven local men, not liable to sign up due their employment as clay miners, were used in the war effort in a different manner.
+Their deep knowledge of the area was seen as an asset and they were trained in demolition as well as guerrilla tactics and hidden in a base in the woods nearby.
+This was all in preparation for an invasion of German forces across our borders and consequent advancement, which would have placed these men behind enemy lines.
 An incredibly forward thinking plan by Winston Churchill.

-Cross over the stile and begin the steep climb up the hill.
-Gradually as you approach the top, the trees thin out above you.
-Heathland then dominates, so don’t forget to turn around and enjoy the views behind.
+Cross over the stile and begin the steep climb up Knowle Hill.
+Gradually as you approach the top, the trees thin out, hathland then dominates, so don’t forget to turn around and enjoy the views growing behind.
 You can also track your previous footsteps, back up the road and though the nature reserve.

 Once at the top, you have another stile to climb, but then the heathland disappears and you are (almost) at the top.
-Continue straight ahead to meet a memorial stone, marking the peak on Knowle Hill, and have joy in the fact that from now on it is just downhill!
+Continue straight ahead to meet a memorial stone, marking the peak on Knowle Hill, and the highest point of the walk.

-Corfe Castle history is overshadowed by the castle, but it is important to remember that this hill also has a history.
+Corfe Castle’s history is overshadowed by the castle, but it is important to remember that this hill also has a history.

 Knowle Hill is a prominent chalk ridge overlooking Poole Harbour to the north and the hills of Kimmeridge to the south, beyond which is the sea.
 At the summit there are a number of barrows, suggesting that the area was occupied from as early as 6000 BC.
 There are also the faint remains of Iron Age cross-dykes.
-Evidence suggests that the Durotriges tribe, that dominated the area, co-existed with the Romans in a trading relationship.
+Evidence suggests that the Durotriges tribe, that dominated the area, co-existed with the Romans in a trading relationship and nearby Poole Harbour would have been a crucial location in this partnership.
 The hilltop enclosure covers an area of 3ha, and is defined by steep natural slopes to the north and south and cross dykes to the east and west.
-This cross dyke is likely to represent the most substantial set of earthworks built on the hilltop during the Iron Age period.
+This cross dyke is likely to represent the most substantial set of earthworks built on the hilltop during the Iron Age period and it has fierce competition from Bindon Hill and Maiden Castle.
 Occupation debris including Iron Age pottery, animal bones, teeth, horns and antler and Kimmeridge shale bracelets have all been discovered.
 If you are unsure what you are looking for, naturally this hill top should be smooth, therefore anything bigger that a mole hill is a sign of some kind of ancient activity!

 As you approach the memorial stone, to your right is a sight raised strip of ground which is the western flank of the Iron Age cross-dike.
 Walking away from this earthwork, continue to follow the ridge of the hill, veering slightly right toward a gate.
-Head on through the gate, keeping the boundary fence on your left.
+Head on through, keeping the boundary fence on your left.
 Ignore the OS map at this section of the walk.
-Although they are not rights of way, they are permissive paths allowed by the National Trust.
+Although there are no rights of way, there are permissive paths allowed by the National Trust.

 Follow the ridge all the way to the end, passing the trig point on your right.
 Corfe Castle comes into view below you, with the village beyond.
 No matter what the weather, this is an impressive site.
 The size and survival on this magnificent building is astonishing.
 Go on through the last gate at the spur of Knowle Hill and follow the path to the left.
 When it is appropriate, divert right to make your way down the hill, carefully, to meet the path at the bottom, and turn right.
 Follow it to another gate and go straight though, but before turning left through the next gate, glance up the hill to spy another set of earthworks called The Rings.

-The earthworks were later re-used as a 17th century Civil War battery.
+The earthworks were later re-used as a 17th century Civil War battery, the war that ultimately led to Corfe’s demise.
 The position of the ringwork and bailey, commanding the castle, town and approach route, supports the view it would have been a prime location.
-The later battery is an example of how earlier monuments could later be reused, in this case to perform a similar military purpose.
+The later battery is an example of how earlier monuments were later reused, in this case to perform a similar military purpose.

-Take the left hand gate and follow the path down to a bridge, cross over the bridge and then the road to walk parallel to the river and in the shadow of the castle.
+Take the left hand gate and follow the path down to a bridge, cross over the water and then the road to walk parallel to the river and under the shadow of the castle.